Is Zinc Oxide Good for Skin? 2025 Skincare Essential Revealed

 “It Leaves a White Cast”

-While older formulations did leave a chalky residue, modern micronized or tinted options blend much better and are invisible on most skin tones.
+Although old recipes did leave behind a chalky residue, the newer micronized or tinted versions mix far more effectively, and are not noticeable on most skin tones.

 “It’s Only for Sunscreen”